kngwyu/rlpy3/README.rst

 In addition, I pushed lots of refactorings, bug fixes, new environments such as `FixedRewardGridWorld`_, and new algorithms such as `PSRL`_.
-Refactorings include removing some modules (like one for parallel experiments).
-This does **not** means *these modules are bad*, but I need to keep the entire modules simple for maintaining them alone.
+I also removed some modules (like parallel-job utilities) to keep this library maintainable by sufficiently low efforts.

 To see what was changed, see the new `CHANGELOG`_.